Hidden assumptions of integer ratio analyses in bioacoustics and music: Background: How integer ratios are typically measured

-These counts in different bins around a integer ratio can then be compared with a statistical method, through e.g., bootstrapping \parencite{roeske_categorical_2020}, a Wilcoxon signed-rank test \parencite{de_gregorio_categorical_2021, ma_small_2024}, or generalized linear mixed models \parencite{raimondi_isochrony_2023, lameira_recursive_2024}.
-Crucially, when the on- and off-integer bins do not have the same width, their respective counts are normalized by dividing by each bin's width before statistically comparing them.
-If a bin of width $w$ contains $m$ rhythm ratio values out of a total of $N$ values, this normalized count equals $\frac{m}{N \cdot w}$ \parencite{roeske_categorical_2020}.
-Roughly speaking, regardless of the test one decides to employ, the test's null hypothesis will be the absence of a difference between the number of on-peak intervals and the number of off-peak intervals.
-A significant result associated with a higher number of on-peak intervals for a certain small-integer ratio will, therefore, indicate a discrepancy sufficient to suggest that that particular rhythmic category is present.
+Roughly speaking, regardless of the test one decides to employ, the test's null hypothesis will be that there is no difference between the number of on-peak ratios and the number of off-peak ratios.
+A significant result associated with a higher number of on-peak $r_k$ values for a certain small-integer ratio will, therefore, indicate a discrepancy sufficient to suggest that that particular rhythmic category is present.
 As we demonstrate below, this view is actually simplistic: Slight variations in the calculation of $r_k$ and the bins' normalization may correspond to non-trivial deviations in the resulting statistical analysis.

 This approach has proven convenient and practical to investigate the presence of integer ratios in temporal sequence data.
-Three main methodological questions with practical implications remained unexplored: \begin{itemize} \item Many formulas could capture the ratio between two intervals.
+Three main methodological questions with practical implications that seem to have remained unexplored: \begin{itemize} \item Many formulas could capture the ratio between two intervals.
 What are the mathematical properties of the rhythm ratio $r_k$ formula?
 (Section~\ref{sec:mathematical-properties}) \item Statistical tests make mathematical assumptions about the data and its distribution.
 How does the choice of formula affect the probability distribution of rhythm ratios and the ensuing statistical results?
-(Section~\ref{sec:statistical-inference}) \item Unmatched assumptions or inappropriate null hypotheses might render a statistical result useless.
+(Section~\ref{sec:statistical-inference}) \item Assumptions which do not match reality or inappropriate null hypotheses might render a statistical result useless.
 Are there alternative ways of transforming intervals to visualize and test integer ratios, making different assumptions or offering different advantages?
 (Section~\ref{sec:alternative-null-hypothesis}) \end{itemize}